Project

 Why should you artificially set the length to 4m00s?

-#2 Updated by Michael Jacobs almost 12 years ago
+#2 Updated by Michael Jacobs over 12 years ago

 For the different titles in the same stream, we do initially not know how long they are.
 So initially, the length is set to an undefined value: